-Public alerting tests to be conducted in Canada on May 5
+Public Alerting Tests to be Conducted in Canada on May 5

-On May 5, 2021, all provincial and territorial emergency management organizations will conduct public alerting tests in Canada, except for Ontario, Quebec, Nova-Scotia and Nunavut.
+On May 5, 2021, most provincial and territorial emergency management organizations will conduct public alerting tests in Canada.
 As such, test alerts will be distributed on TV, radio and compatible mobile devices connected to a LTE (long-term evolution) or a newer wireless network (5G) in all provinces and territories.

 Ongoing testing of the National Public Alerting System provides an opportunity for stakeholders to validate and improve the system's performance and reliability to ensure it operates as intended in the event of a life-threatening situation.